 Thermaltake To Intro Toughpower Grand RGB Gold, Smart Pro RGB Bronze Series PSUs At CES

-Thermaltake will show two new PSU lines at CES: the already announced Toughpower Grand RGB Gold line, which we covered a couple of weeks ago, and the Smart Pro RGB Bronze.
-Each of those two lines features three members with capacities ranging from 650W to 850W.
-Both series are equipped with a patented 256 color Riing 140mm RGB fan, featuring five lighting modes (256 Color RGB Cycle, Solid Red, Green, Blue, White, and an LED Off mode), controlled by pressing the RGB Lighting button.
+Thermaltake will show two new PSU lines at CES: the already announced Toughpower Grand RGB Gold line, which we covered a couple weeks ago, and the Smart Pro RGB Bronze.
+Both lines feature three members with capacities ranging from 650W to 850W and are equipped with a patented 256 color Riing 140mm RGB fan that features five lighting modes (256 Color RGB Cycle, Solid Red, Green, Blue, White, and an LED Off mode) controlled by pressing the RGB Lighting button.
 There is also a built-in memory function, so you don't have to re-configure the desired fan lighting effect every time you power off the PSU.
-The Toughpower Grand RGB Gold Series carries a 10-year warranty, while the Smart Pro RGB Bronze Series comes with 7-year warranty coverage.
+The Toughpower Grand RGB Gold Series carries a 10-year warranty, while the Smart Pro RGB Bronze Series comes with seven-year warranty coverage.

 |Thermaltake Smart Pro RGB Bronze Series Features & Specs